nadiaseleem/EasyFood/README.md

 # 🌟 Libraries and technologies used

 - Navigation component: to manage navigation within the app and creating a single activity that contains multiple fragments, rather than creating multiple activities.
+(Single Activity Pattern)

 - Retrofit: to make HTTP connection with the rest API and convert meal json file to Kotlin/Java object.